 I invite your children to send me letters, artwork and any questions they may have to email@example.com.
 I will do my best to have their artwork & letters PUBLISHED on my website!

-I will be creating a new page just for children and teachers - filled with coloring pages, your children's artwork & letters and fun questions to answer about Bubbly Jock Jack.
+Wanting to give back to #teachers and #parents, check out the FOR TEACHERS page just for children and teachers - filled with coloring pages, your children's artwork & letters and fun questions to answer about Bubbly Jock Jack.

 Thank you for all of your support Bubbly Jocks!
 Please reach out to me..